 Lexis and Westlaw training and related assistance (downloading, printing and file management) are normally provided by the Lexis and Westlaw Student Representatives.
-The Student Representatives work in the Barclay Computer Center, Room 330G, on the third floor of the Law Library.
-Their schedules, with contact information, are posted in this room at the beginning of each semester.
+Their schedules, with contact information, are posted at the beginning of each semester.
 Student Representatives may be reached at other times by leaving messages with Ted Holynski.

 Passwords for Your Students from Outside of the College of Law